Financing a Pre-Construction Condo

 What is Phantom Rent?

 You should be aware that even if you choose to move in from the occupancy date, you would not be considered the lawful owner until the closing date.
-You will pay a fee known as “phantom rent” to your builder: your mortgage payments will start after the closing date, after you cross each of the T’s and dot all the I’s and you become the owner on record.
-This “phantom rent” does not count towards your mortgage, since it is an occupancy fee levied by your builder.
+You will pay a fee known as “phantom rent” to your builder.
+Your mortgage payments will start after the closing date, after you cross the Ts and dot the Is and you become the owner on record.
+This “phantom rent” does not count toward your mortgage, since it is an occupancy fee levied by your builder.